 Khurana splits accounting scams into two types: transaction and statement frauds.
 Statement frauds involve cheating investors and clients with fake profits, such as the $11 billion Enron, the $4 billion Worldcom and the $3 billion Satyam scams.
 Transaction frauds involve more direct theft and embezzlement of company funds.

 Forensic auditor Joshi categorizes accounting frauds by unlisted and listed companies on the stock exchanges.
 “If a company is listed, then the fraud could inflate revenues for increased share prices.
 The second type of fraud is if the company is not listed on the stock markets; then it deflates revenues to avoid direct and indirect taxes.”

 Is it possible to spot anything fishy about a company from its publicly available account statements.

 “Yes,” said Joshi.
 “We have an entire chapter on early warning signs.
-For instance, if a company is showing increased profits for past 10 quarters but the cash flows are going down, then this is an indication of liquidity problems at the company.
-A second example could be salary differences.
+For instance, if a company is showing increased profits for the past 10 quarters but the cash flows are going down, then this is an indication of liquidity problems at the company.
+A second example could be salaried differences.
 If the average industry salary for a position is 25,000 rupees, or US$538, per month and a ‘leader’ company in the same sector pays only 5,000 rupees for the same position, then there is something to worry about.”

 Forensic accountants like Joshi are not a new species, with their earliest presence noted back to 1814, in an accountant’s advertising circular in Glasgow, Scotland.
-But they are finding increasing recognition in a frauds-ridden corporate landscape trying to regain investor trust.
+But they are finding increasing recognition in a fraud-ridden corporate landscape trying to regain investor trust.
 They also serve as a reminder of the truth that crime doesn’t pay, and that the truth can’t be hidden for long.